 When it comes to invoicing, an accounting service takes care of creating and sending them out to the correct clients and customers.
 You will also be provided with daily sales records and any reconciliations.

 Tracking your daily sales outstanding (DSO) is a major function an accounting service can offer.
 If this number is increasing, something needs to be done to drop that number down or your business could start to incur cash flow problems.
 Many aspects come into play with sales and invoicing so having someone take on the responsibility will help your business.

 For most businesses, payroll is the biggest expense, the most time-consuming, and the most tedious process they have each month.
 Hiring an accounting service ensures that the job will get done correctly and on time.
 Some of the tasks associated with payroll that an accounting service would provide are:

 - Uploading Third Party Payroll Reports

 - Allocating Labor Cost by Customer or Job

 Cash Flow Forecasting

-Do you find yourself second guessing if you can hire a new person, extend a line of credit or make a marketing investment?
+Do you find yourself second-guessing if you can hire a new person, extend a line of credit or make a marketing investment?
 Seeing a snapshot of your financial position at any point in time will help you make better decisions.
-Having this menu of service provides a cash flow forecasting tool enabling you to make right decisions when managing your company’s cash flow.
+Having this menu of services provides a cash flow forecasting tool enabling you to make the right decisions when managing your company’s cash flow.